DCAN-Labs/dcan-nn-unet/doc/usage/RunningOneFoldOfnnUNet.md

 Now we show how to run a training fold on MSI.
 As an example, we will run fold 1 of task 501.
 Do the following.

-1. Start up a new [Desktop](https://www.msi.umn.edu/support/faq/how-do-i-obtain-graphical-connection-using-nice-system) on *agate*.
+1. Start up a new [Desktop](https://www.msi.umn.edu/support/faq/how-do-i-obtain-graphical-connection-using-nice-system) on *mesabi*.
+You will need a GPU so you should probably select Interactive GPU for Resources.

 2. Look at the following directory as an example: